LateefAkinola/lateefoakinola/content/projects/CarDetectionYOLO.md

 showInProjects: true
 ---

 As part of a self-driving car project, the focus is on developing a robust car detection system.
-This part explores the implementation of YOLO for object detection, specifically applying it to the domain of car detection.
+This part explores the implementation of YOLO for object detection, specifically applying it to the domain of car detection.55555555555555555555555555555555555555555555555555555555555